How to Pick the Right Golf Shaft Flex for Me

 Alternatively, the stiff flex is another popular option for golfers with a medium to low handicap.
 Stiffer shafts don’t offer as much forgiveness; however, this doesn’t often matter to golfers with impressive handicaps.
 If you are prone to jerky swings rather than smooth hits, the stiff flex option can help rectify this.

-How to find the best flex for you
+How to find the best golf shaft flex?

 If you don’t want to get a professional fitting for the flex of your golf clubs, there are some alternative methods to ensure that you choose the right option.
 Take the chart that we mentioned above for reference, and measure your swing speed and carry distance.